wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-python-ptvs-flask-mongodb.md

   	<!-- The MongoLab workflow is not yet supported in the Preview Portal -->

-In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web site using one of the PTVS sample templates.
+In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web app using one of the PTVS sample templates.
 This tutorial is also available as a [video](https://www.youtube.com/watch?v=eql-crFgrAE).

-The polls web site defines an abstraction for its repository, so you can easily switch between different types of repositories (In-Memory, Azure Table Storage, MongoDB).
+The polls web app defines an abstraction for its repository, so you can easily switch between different types of repositories (In-Memory, Azure Table Storage, MongoDB).

-We'll learn how to use one of the hosted MongoDB services on Azure, how to configure the web site to use MongoDB, and how to publish the web site to [Azure Websites](/documentation/services/web-sites/).
+We'll learn how to use one of the hosted MongoDB services on Azure, how to configure the web app to use MongoDB, and how to publish the web app to [Azure Websites](/documentation/services/web-sites/).

 See the [Python Developer Center] for more articles that cover development of Azure Websites with PTVS using Bottle, Flask and Django web frameworks, with MongoDB, Azure Table Storage, MySQL and SQL Database services.
 While this article focuses on Azure Websites, the steps are similar when developing [Azure Cloud Services].